 Example:

-Last year, I noticed one of my top-performing sales reps, Sarah, had started missing deadlines and seemed disengaged during meetings.
-Rather than reprimanding her immediately, I decided to have a one-on-one conversation.
+Here is a true story.
+A manager of a large firm noticed that one of her top-performing sales reps, Sarah, had started missing deadlines and seemed disengaged during meetings.
+Rather than reprimanding her immediately, the manager decided to have a one-on-one conversation.

-During our discussion, Sarah revealed she was struggling with a family issue and was also feeling tension with a colleague.
-By listening to her concerns and showing empathy, I was able to offer her some flexibility with her schedule and mediate the conflict with her co-worker.
+During their discussion, Sarah revealed she was struggling with a family issue and was also feeling tension with a colleague.
+By listening to her concerns and showing empathy, the manager was able to offer her some flexibility with her schedule and mediate the conflict with her co-worker.

 Within weeks, her productivity was back on track, and she returned to being one of our strongest team members.